anvaka/ngraph/examples/three.js/Basic/README.md

 * Left mouse button to rotate
 * Right mouse button to pan

+All graphs from graphs generators are available.
+Click any image in the [ngraph.generators](https://github.com/anvaka/ngraph.generators#graph-generators) repository to see interactive version.

 **Note:** WebGL is required for best performance

 # How does this work